flomio/cordova-plugin-flomio/README.md

 </feature>
 ```

 - Create a tag scan callback and include the command to start polling.
+Also specify whether the current reader is of type "FLO" (FloJack / FloBLE) or "EMV" (Feitian).

 ```
 var callback = function(result) {
 	console.log(result);
 }
-floPlugin.startPolling(callback);
+floPlugin.startPolling("FLO", callback);
 ```

 - Prepare the app.